 Learn about College of The Albemarle’s (COA) accommodations, including ones for testing, audio recordings, alternative books formats, seating, service animal access, attendance and breaks.

-- It’s your responsibility to schedule your upcoming tests/exams; You should schedule testing services as soon as you’re made aware of an upcoming test/exam
+- It’s your responsibility to schedule your upcoming tests/exams; You should schedule testing services (Google form) as soon as you’re made aware of an upcoming test/exam

 - You must arrive on time; If you’re more than 15 minutes late for your scheduled start time, you’ll be required to reschedule your test with your instructor